nairuzabulhul/.CodeBits/Programming Languages/100 Top Programming Languages Questions.md

 #### 4)What is the difference between compilers and interpreters?

+__Interpreter__:
+- reads the code statements line by line
+- Faster to analyze source code
+- Slower in execution
+- Debugger is easier with interpreted languages, as they go line by line and they stop once they hit an error.

+Exs: __Python,Ruby, PHP, JavaScript__

+__Compiler__:
+- reads the whole source code at once.
+The entire program is being translated into machine code.
+- Faster in execution
+- Slower in analyzing source code
+- Debugging is a lot harder than interpreted languages as the whole source code has to load in order to find the bug (which is time consuming )
+Exs: __C, C++,Java__

 #### 5) What is a binary file ?

 #### 6) What is procedural Language?
 It is a language that tells the computer what to do step by step.
 It relies on procedures known as routines.